One of the crazier facts about life in America is this: For roughly two decades, nobody had any clue what time it was.

 “A short trip from Steubenville, Ohio, to Moundsville, West Virginia became a symbol of the deteriorating situation.
 A bus ride down this thirty-five-mile stretch of highway took less than an hour.
 But along that route, the local time changed seven times.”

-That “deteriorating situation,” as historian Michael Downing put it in his book “Spring Forward,” is the reason millions of Americans will set their clocks back this weekend for Daylight Saving.
-(And it is daylight saving, not savings.
-You’re welcome.)
-Those who forget are going to be very early for Sunday brunch.
+That “deteriorating situation,” as historian Michael Downing put it in his book “Spring Forward,” is the reason millions of Americans will reset their clocks at 2 a.m.
+Sunday, losing an hour of sleep but gaining an hour of daylight.

 Before 1966, when President Lyndon B. Johnson solved the craziness over America’s clocks two years after passing the Civil Rights Act, time was essentially anything governments or businesses wanted it to be.
 Though laws mandating daylight saving — to save fuel, to give shoppers extra time in the light — passed in 1918, by the end of World War II the system had become fractured and was ultimately dismantled.